andlyz/r33d.org/content/sectors/foundations-of-antiquity/_index.md

 #### Mycenaean Civilization (c.
 1750 – c.
 1050 BC)

 Another important civilization belonged to the [Mycenaeans](https://en.wikipedia.org/wiki/Mycenaean_Greece), who were part of the last phase of the Bronze Age in Ancient Greece, roughly coinciding with the mythical and quasi-historical [Trojan War](#trojan-war-c-1200-bce).
-Unlike the [Minoans](#minoan-civilization-c-3200-c-1100-bce), the Mycenaeans were from the main continent, who expanded their influence to the surrounding islands.
+Unlike the [Minoans](#minoan-civilization-c-3200-c-1100-bce), the Mycenaeans were from the main continent, who expanded their influence to the surrounding islands, and they used a writing system referred to today as [Linear B](https://en.wikipedia.org/wiki/Linear_B).

 {{
   fig(img='![Map of the Mycenaean World](/img/maps/Mycenaean_World_en.webp "The Mycenaean World c.
 1400 - c.
 1100 BCE")',